Big Punters Of The Australian Turf

 The men who have made a career out of wagering on thoroughbreds are also noteworthy for living flamboyant lifestyles for the most part.

-Reveling in the attention and admiration of the average punter who can only fantasize about what it is like to wager hundreds of thousands of dollars at a time on races where there are so many elements that are completely beyond the control of even the keenest observer of horses, jockeys, trainers, track conditions and the other variables that make the difference between a healthy payday and financial disaster.
+Reveling in the attention and admiration of the average punter who can only fantasize about what it is like to wager like a big punter, betting hundreds of thousands of dollars at a time on races where there are so many elements that are completely beyond the control of even the keenest observer of horses, jockeys, trainers, track conditions and the other variables that make the difference between a healthy payday and financial disaster.

-Modern technology is having some impact on the person as that have captured the attention of racing fans throughout the years, but Australians will always have a place in their hearts for the punters who have brought a commanding presence and a larger-than-life approach to wagering on the sport of racing.
+Modern technology is having some impact on the persons that have captured the attention of racing fans throughout the years, but Australians will always have a place in their hearts for the big Australian punters who have brought a commanding presence and a larger-than-life approach to wagering on the sport of racing.

 Sometimes an investor will take a large gamble that supplies a return so spectacular that the investor can fall into a trap of thinking that he can work the same magic with any speculative endeavor.
 This mental shortcoming would appear to have seriously inflicted the thinking of one Edward Albert Granville Birchley, aka.
 Eddie “the fireman” Birchley.

 An astute punter, Eric Connolly was a horse owner-trainer as well, who lived by the motto "money lost - nothing lost, courage lost - everything lost".
 His sharp eye for horses added to his gambling prowess, making as much as £700 off an £8 sale of his pony at the age of 15.

 'Fast' Eddie Hayson, by virtue of his fearless approach to wagering, along with his huge bank, will continue to drive the market.
 Where it all will come to an end is the area of speculation that makes Hayson such a fascinating subject.
 Huge punter, smart businessman is Eddie Hayson